CreativeCircus/PHP-Fall-2013/README.md

 + [iTerm2](http://www.iterm2.com)
 + [CodeKit](incident57.com/codekit/‎)

+## Grading

+The maximum amount of points in this class you can earn officially is **100**.
+There will be 20 extra points given throughout the course.

+#### Scale

+0 - 60 : Fail
+61 - 70 : D
+71 - 80 : C
+81 - 90 : B
+91 - 100 : A

+#### Weight

++ Attendance: 10 points
++ Homework 1: 2 points
++ Quiz 1: 5 points
++ Homework 2: 2 points
++ Quiz 2: 5 points
++ Homework 3: 3 points
++ Quiz 3: 5 points
++ Homework 4: 3 points
++ Test 1: 15 points
++ Homework 5: 5 points
++ Quiz 4: 5 points
++ Final Homework: 10 points
++ Quiz 5: 5 points
++ Test 2: 15 points
++ Quarter Project: 30 points

+Total: **120 points**

+## Tests/Quiz/Project

+Tests are cumulative.
+Quizzes will be short and based on the prior weeks learning.
+The project is 30 points of your grade

 ## Before you start

 + Make sure you have a domain name with dedicated hosting and a dedicated subdirectory for this class.
 Even better if you can create a subdomain for this class.
 Subdomain or subdirectory root should be named **ccphp**